realworldocaml/book/en/sexprs.md

 S-expressions are a good choice for a data serialization format that is not only human-editable, but also easy to automatically convert to-and-from standard OCaml type definitions without writing a lot of boilerplate code by hand.
+This is useful day-to-day when you need to write code that can succinctly parse and generate configuration files or logging messages, or even RPC clients and servers that convert OCaml datatypes into messages in a distributed system.

 To this end, this chapter will show you how to:

 * generate s-expressions from arbitrary OCaml types, thus giving you a human-readable format for persisting any values in your code.